 When working with such a large team, it is important to establish the goals and potential benefits of such an investment project in order to ensure buy-in from company leadership and team members.
 Before recruiting colleagues to your site selection team, investors and/or their professional advisors should estimate a range of potential benefits.
-An investment such as this is a long-term project that will require many people to stay motivated over the course of months or years.
+Site selection is a long-term project that will require many people to stay motivated over the course of months or years.